mrisek/Subtitle-maker/README.md

 # Subtitle-maker
-Software for creating subtitles on Windows written in C++ (supported formats: .srt, .sub, .rt, .ssa, .ass)
+Software for creating subtitles on Windows written in C++ Supported formats are .srt, .sub, .rt, .ssa & .ass